 Whether you’re running errands or running laps, the sharp pain of shin splints can quickly disrupt your daily routine.
 Learn how to protect yourself from shin splints and fix these problems before they occur.

-Medial tibial stress syndrome, or shin splints, is an umbrella term for the pain experienced along the tibia.
-When excessive pressure is placed on the muscles and tendons surrounding the bone, the tissue swells and diffuses pain along the inside of the shin.
+Medial tibial stress syndrome, or shin splints, is an umbrella term for the pain experienced in front of the lower leg.
+When excessive stress on the muscles connected to your tibia.
+These muscles can become irritated and inflamed, generating pain localized in the shin.

-Over pronation, over supination, and over striding are some faulty foot patterns that can factor into developing shin splints.
-For runners, pain often develops in their dominant leg that most absorbs the stride.
-Analyze your movements to eliminate any defective biomechanics and consider corrective orthotic inserts to improve and lessen your risk of injury.
+Overpronation, over-supination, and over striding are some faulty foot patterns that can factor into developing shin splints.
+For athletes, pain often appears in their dominant leg.
+Analyze your movements to correct any imbalances and make it a habit to practice proper posture.

 Poor flexibility around the ankle can stress the soft tissue along the calf muscles.
-Combat rigid muscles with calf stretching, foam rolling, and strength exercises to stabilize your joints for high-impact activities.
+You can combat muscle stiffness with some calf stretching, foam rolling, and strength exercises to help stabilize your joints and improve your mobility.

 Because shin splints result from overuse, proper rest and recovery is essential for healing overworked muscles.
 If shin splints or other painful injuries are keeping you from doing the things you love most, schedule an appointment with Airrosti.
 Our providers can help you find the true cause of your pain, develop a personalized treatment plan tailored to your specific needs, and give you educational resources to help you get back on your feet fast.
 This targeted approach to pain can lead to effective, long-term injury resolution in as few as three visits (based on patient reported outcomes).